stijnstijn/j2lsnek/README.md

 ```

 All these are in separate threads, except for the ServerNet broadcaster which lives inside main thread.
 Each port has
-its own handler class, specified in a separate file, e.g. port10054.py contains the handler that processes clients
+its own handler class, specified in a separate file, e.g. `liveserver.py` contains the handler that processes clients
-sending data about their servers.
-These handlers extend a basic handler class that can be found in helper.py along with
+sending data about their servers, on port 10054.
+These handlers extend a basic handler class that can be found in
-a few other helper functions.
+`port_handler.py`.

 The main thread can send messages to connected remote mirror list servers, and will create a new thread for each such
 message sent (which terminates once it is sent).

 Server data is stored in an SQLite database; this data is removed once the server is delisted.
 A database is used so
-other applications can easily access server data.
+data is persistent between restarts and easy to manipulate in a standardised way.

 APIs
 ---